 Monitoring in a systematic way provides valuable information on the populations of pests and beneficial insects in an orchard.
 The results can be used to time pesticide applications properly.
 Two monitoring techniques used in pecan orchards are field surveying and insect trapping.
 In sampling for foliar insects, randomly select five compound leaves and five nut clusters from five trees in a 10-acre block.
 Record observations on a weekly basis and refer to these records regularly to make comparisons and identify trends.
 Marking trees with numbers is helpful in establishing permanent reference points.

 Insect traps are used to catch pests, monitor their development, and indicate when additional sampling is required.
 A black-light insect trap can be used for moths, beetles, and stink bugs.
 Pheromone traps containing a sex attractant also are available for many insects.
-These pheromone traps are very species specific.
+These pheromone traps are very specific to each species.
 There are two ways to monitor for pecan weevils using traps.
 The first is to place cone cage traps under the tree’s drip line and record the number of adult weevils collected.
 A second way is to use trunk band traps.
 Burlap bags can be wrapped in overlapping flaps around the trunks of several trees in an orchard.
-Daily collections of male and female weevils indicate when to spray, and destroying the weevils collected provides some physical control (Fig. 5).
+Daily collections of male and female weevils indicate when to spray, and destroying the weevils collected provides some physical control (Figure 24).

 Another method of monitoring pests is to place a sheet of plastic or cloth on the ground under the trees.
 Shake the trees and count the insects on the sheet.
 Trees also can be sprayed with a commercial pesticide and then checked later for the number and species of insects found on the sheet.
 In the case of twig girdlers, fallen twigs can be examined for the smooth, cut surface caused by adult beetles.
 The best management strategy for these insects is sanitation by removing and burying or burning these twigs as soon as they fall from the tree.